MailBee Objects is a set of powerful

 - SMTP object is created by the user.

-It connects to SMTP server (secure authentication is also available), sends
+It connects to SMTP server (secure authentication and OAuth 2.0 is also available), sends

 composed or relays previously saved to disk messages